-The Baptist College of Florida is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+The Baptist College of Florida is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, and masters degrees.
 The Commission is to be contacted if there is evidence that appears to support an institution's significant non-compliance with a requirement or standard.
 Procedures have been established to provide a mechanism for the Commission to consider complaints that address significant violations of the Commission's standards.
-Any person who has information that he or she feels should come to the attention of the Commission may submit a complaint in writing to the Commission on Colleges at:

-1866 Southern Lane Decatur, Georgia 30033-4097 or call (404) 679-4500
+Questions about the accreditation of The Baptist College of Florida may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www. sacscoc.org).